arpitbbhayani/articles/blogs/function-overloading.md

 The `overload` decorator returns an instance of `Function`, as returned by `.register()` the function of the namespace.
 Now whenever the function (decorated by `overload`) is called, it invokes the function returned by the `.register()` function - an instance of `Function` and the `__call__` method gets executed with specified `args` and `kwargs` passed during invocation.
 Now what remains is implementing `__call__` method in class `Function` such that it invokes the appropriate function given the arguments passed during invocation.

 ## Finding the right function from the namespace
-The scope of disambiguation of function, apart from the usuals module class and name, is the number of arguments it accepts and hence we define a function called `get` in our virtual namespace that accepts the function from the python's namespace (the last overridden - as we did not alter that behavior) and the arguments passed during invocation (our disambiguation factor) and returns the actual disambiguated function to be invoked.
+The scope of disambiguation, apart from the usuals module class and name, is the number of arguments the function accepts and hence we define a method called `get` in our virtual namespace that accepts the function from the python's namespace (will be the last definition for the same name - as we did not alter the default behavior of Python's namespace) and the arguments passed during invocation (our disambiguation factor) and returns the disambiguated function to be invoked.

 The role of this `get` function is to decide which implementation of a function (if overloaded) is to be invoked.
-The process of getting the appropriate function is pretty simple - from the function and arguments create the unique key using `key` function (as was done while registering) and see if it exists in the function registry; if it does the fetch the implementation stored against it.
+The process of getting the appropriate function is pretty simple - from the function and the arguments create the unique key using `key` function (as was done while registering) and see if it exists in the function registry; if it does then fetch the implementation stored against it.

 ```py
 def get(self, fn, *args):